 Population • This tiny island nation is home to approximately 75,000 people, including the last remaining indigenous population of Carib Indians–the original inhabitants of the Caribbean.

 Language • Dominica is an English-speaking island, although a French-based creole called Patois developed as a result of early French colonization, and has worked its way into the vernacular of the Dominican people.

 Climate • The climate of Dominica is tropical, with high humidity and temperatures in the mid to high 80s during the day.
 Refreshing ocean breezes and afternoon rain showers result in cooler evening temperatures.

 Cuisine • Dominican food is influenced by both British practicality and Cajun flair.
 Our accommodations have kitchen facilities and we often combine familiar staples like pasta, sandwiches, fresh bread, and fried chicken with local specialties including curried vegetables, seafood, and beef or goat seasoned with Cajun spices.
-Mangoes, cinnamon, papayas, yams, coconuts, bananas, plantains, and citrus crops are all grown around our host community and are readily available.
+Mangoes, cinnamon, papayas, passion fruit, bread fruit, yams, coconuts, bananas, plantains, and citrus crops are all grown around our host community and are readily available.

 “I gained a sense of how other people lived and I learned how blessed I am to have what I have.
 When I saw all the kids run down to the community center all with smiles and excited to see us, that is when I knew that we did something special for these kids and the community.”

 - Walker Buxton, Ashley Hall School for Girls, Charleston, SC